jzerbe/jzerbe.github.com/index.md

 such as construction, law, and real estate.
 My goal is that technology should serve people, not the other way around.

-I enjoy speaking and writing about how data affects lives.
-My goal is that technology should serve people, not the other way around.

 ---
 ---